 Building a properly allocated investment plan

 Despite all this choice you have to find a set of investments that work well together.
 It’s kind of like building a car (not that I know how to do that).
 To make a car move you need different parts that work together like an engine, a steering wheel, tires, etc. A car with 10 tires and no engine probably would not work very well.
-Unfortunately I see a lot of portfolios with the equivalent of 10 tires and no engine.
+Unfortunately, I see a lot of portfolios with the equivalent of 10 tires and no engine.

 The easiest way to illustrate this is with a simple diagram.

-In this diagram we have two portfolios with 5 different investments.
+In this diagram, we have two portfolios with 5 different investments.
 The first portfolio has 5 investments that do the exact same thing.
-All 5 investments go up and the same time and all 5 investments go down at the same time.
+All 5 investments go up and at the same time and all 5 investments go down at the same time.
 The second portfolio is more efficient because it simply has a portfolio of 5 investments that do different things at different times which helps mitigate risk.
 This is called efficient diversification.